TyKang0514/WorkNotes/index.md

 Thanks for coming!

-This is a series of works where I put data analytics skills I’ve learned into practice.
+This is a series of works where I put data analytics into practice.

 I spent most of my career in Internal Audit, where I had the chance to work with various types of data coming from different parts of the organization.
 Over time, I came to realize that how we utilize data is a decisive factor for business success, and it’s not just limited to one area, but extends across all business operations.